edespino/cloudberry-site/docs/sql-stmts/create-index.md

 **`name`**

 The name of the index to be created.
 The index is always created in the same schema as its parent table.
-If the name is omitted, Cloudberry Database chooses a suitable name based on the parent table's name and the indexed column name(s).
+If the name is omitted, Apache Cloudberry chooses a suitable name based on the parent table's name and the indexed column name(s).

 **`ONLY`**